vvij86/churn_predictions/readme.txt

-Create a new Python file named:
+Yes, you can update the existing extract_logistic_churn_drivers.py file.
+It is related to driver interpretation, so a separate file is not necessary.

+Use this prompt:

+Update the existing Python file:

 extract_logistic_churn_drivers.py

-Do not retrain the model.

-Use the existing saved model:

-logistic_regression_pipeline.joblib

-Create a beginner-friendly Python script that:

-1. Loads the saved pipeline using joblib.

-2. Extracts the fitted preprocessing step and Logistic Regression model.

-3. Gets the final transformed feature names, including one-hot encoded PRODUCT_ID and SCHEME_ID values.

-4. Extracts the Logistic Regression coefficients.

-5. Creates a dataframe containing:

-feature_name

-coefficient

-absolute_coefficient

-direction

-6. Set direction as:

-Increases churn risk when coefficient is positive

-Reduces churn risk when coefficient is negative

-7. Sort features by absolute_coefficient in descending order.

-8. Print:

-top 15 features increasing churn risk

-top 15 features reducing churn risk

-9. Save the complete result as:

-logistic_regression_churn_drivers.csv

-10. Also save the top 30 drivers as:

-logistic_regression_top_churn_drivers.csv

-11. Add a warning that Logistic Regression coefficients show model association, not necessarily business causation.

-12. Add clear comments and error handling for:

-missing model file

-invalid pipeline structure

-failure while extracting feature names

-failure while saving output files

-13. At the end, explain how to run:
+Do not create a new Python file and do not retrain the Logistic Regression model.

+Keep all existing coefficient and churn-driver extraction logic unchanged.

+Add a new category profiling section using:

+churn_prepared_dataset.csv

+Requirements:

+1. Read churn_prepared_dataset.csv.

+2. For every unique PRODUCT_ID, calculate:

+account count

+churn count where target_churn = 1

+non-churn count where target_churn = 0

+churn rate percentage

+percentage of total accounts

+low sample flag

+3. For every unique SCHEME_ID, calculate the same metrics.

+4. Set low_sample_flag to:

+Yes

+when the category has fewer than 100 accounts; otherwise set it to:

+No

+5. Sort both outputs by churn rate in descending order.

+6. Save the results as:

+product_id_churn_profile.csv
+scheme_id_churn_profile.csv

+7. Print the top 10 categories by churn rate for both PRODUCT_ID and SCHEME_ID.

+8. Clearly identify categories having fewer than 100 accounts, because their churn rates and Logistic Regression coefficients may be unreliable.

+9. Validate that these required columns exist:

+ACCOUNT_ID
+PRODUCT_ID
+SCHEME_ID
+target_churn

+10. Add error handling for:

+missing input file

+missing required columns

+invalid target values

+failure while saving the output files

+11. Do not change or overwrite the existing churn-driver CSV outputs.

+12. Do not retrain or modify the saved Logistic Regression pipeline.

+13. Run the updated script using: